nobodyPerfecZ/gymboy/README.md

 For more information about the naming conventions of the ROM files refer to this [example](https://drive.google.com/file/d/1-6PIgpuhxmVNYW_KqVjyem8SDDDqhfgL/view).

-## Minimal Example 📟
+## Usage 🚀

-The following code demonstrates how to execute a random policy in Pokemon Blue:
+Here's a quick example of how to use a gymboy environment:

 ```python
 import gymboy